 - Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
 This is normal and does not indicate malfunction. - The camera also records audio.
 Note the following points when shooting a movie. - Take care that the microphone is not blocked by your fingers, etc. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
 This does not indicate malfunction. - Using the camera's built-in memory or certain types of memory cards can slow down processing speed.
 Whenever possible use an Ultra High-Speed Type memory card.
 Note, however, that not all operations can be guaranteed even if an Ultra High-Speed Type memory card is used.
 Certain movie quality settings can result in too much time being required to record data, which can result in breaks in the image and/or audio during playback.
-If this happens, the ratio and result flash on the monitor screen. - Only digital zoom can be used for zooming during movie recording.
-Since optical zoom is not possible while recording a movie, zoom as required before pressing (Movie) to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+If this happens, the and will flash on the monitor screen. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
 Because of this, use of a tripod is recommended under these conditions. - · Focus is fixed while movie recording is in progress.